-- 2.3.28 The UK Government change at Westminster in 2024 and a Labour administration for the UK is of relevance in terms of the new UK Government policy approach to net zero.
-The Labour Party Manifesto stated that there would be a national mission for clean power by 2030. - 2.3.29 Energy policy is reserved to Westminster and although the Scottish Government has progressed its own energy policy in parallel with its full devolved authority over the planning system in Scotland, UK Government policy is an important material consideration. - 2.3.30 The Department for Energy Security and Net Zero ('DESNZ') issued a Statement on 8 July 2024 which included references to double UK onshore wind capacity from its current level of approximately 15 GW to a planned capacity of 30 GW by 2030.
+- 2.3.66 The UK Government change at Westminster in 2024 and a Labour administration for the UK is of relevance in terms of the new UK Government policy approach to Net Zero. - 2.3.67 Energy policy is reserved to Westminster and although the Scottish Government has progressed its own energy policy in parallel with its full devolved authority over the planning system in Scotland, UK Government policy is an important material consideration. - 2.3.68 The Department for Energy Security and Net Zero ('DESNZ') issued a Statement on 8 July 2024 which included references to double UK onshore wind capacity from its current level of approximately 15 GW to a planned capacity of 30 GW by 2030.